-All the nodes that want to receive a particular channel form a multicast group.
-There may be some stable nodes that do not intend to receive the stream but participate in the group as relay nodes.
-We use the term member node to collectively denote the recipient and the relay nodes.
-The group (or channel) is identified by a globally unique name.
-We assume the existence of a directory service that returns the address of the source node for each channel name.
+All the nodes that receive or forward a channel constitute the transport overlay for that channel.
+There may be some stable nodes that do not intend to receive the channel but participate in the group as relay nodes.
+We use the term member node to collectively denote the recipient and the relay nodes in the transport overlay of a channel.
+Each channel is identified by a globally unique name.
+We assume the existence of a directory service that returns the IP address of the source node for each channel name.

-Each stable node in a clique maintains a table channel-List that maps channel name to a channelInfo data structure and includes all channels being received or relayed by at least one node in the clique.
+The tree structure of the inter-clique transport overlay is maintained by the stable nodes in the participating cliques.
+Each stable node in a clique maintains a table channelList that stores information about all the channels being received or relayed by at least one node in the clique.
+The entry for each channel maps a channel name to a channelInfo data structure.
 There may be a single or several stable nodes in each clique depending on the replication strategy.
 In case there are multiple stable nodes, a consistent replica of the channelList is maintained in each of them.
-In our design, we decided to use at least two stable nodes per clique, to facilitate the failure recovery mechanism discussed later.
+In our design, we decided to use at least two stable nodes per clique, to facilitate failure recovery as discussed later.
 For each channel, if one of the stable nodes acts as a relay node, the other is maintained as a backup-relay.
-This also facilitates sharing of the relaying load among the stable nodes.
+The replication of the datastructures among the stable nodes adds to the stability of the tree structure.
+Having multiple stable nodes also facilitates sharing of the relaying load of different channels among the stable nodes.
 The number of stable nodes in a clique may increase based on the relaying load.

-The channelInfo contains the meta-data needed to maintain the structure of the streaming tree for the channel.
-This includes relayNode and backupRelayNode - addresses of the relay node and backup relay nodes in the clique, childList - list of children nodes in the streaming tree, parent - parent node in the streaming tree, and backupParent - the backupRelayNode in the parent clique designated for the channel.
+The channelInfo contains the meta-data needed to maintain the structure of the transport overlay for the channel.
+This includes pointers to the neighboring nodes in the transport overlay, both intra-clique and inter-clique.
+Intra-clique pointers are relayNode and backupRelayNode, and only IP addresses are stored for them.
+For inter-clique pointers, both clique-id and IP-address are stored.
+Inter-clique pointers include parent and backupParent - the relay node and the backup relay node in the upstream clique, and childList - list of relay nodes in the immediate downstream cliques in the transport overlay.
 To avoid inconsistency, updates to the channelInfo is always initiated by the relay node and then propagated to the other stable nodes.

-In addition to this replicated information, each relaying stable node maintains a streamBuffer that holds a certain number of current segments of the stream when relayed, and a corresponding bitmap bufferMap to identify the segments.
-The relay node also maintains a recipientList that lists all the nodes in the same clique that are receiving or relaying the channel, including the relay node itself.
+Besides the replicated information of the tree structure maintained by all the stable nodes, the stable node that acts as the relay node in the clique for a given channel, maintains some additional information for the intra-clique part of the transport overlay.
+This includes a streamBuffer that holds a certain number of current segments of the stream that are relayed, and a corresponding bitmap bufferMap to identify the segments.
+The relay node also maintains a recipientList that lists IP addresses of all the nodes in the same clique that are receiving or relaying the channel, including the relay node itself.
 Each node in the clique, regardless of being stable or not, maintains a streamBuffer, a bufferMap and partnerList for every channel it currently receives. partnerList is a list of the nodes in the same clique with whom this node is exchanging the stream segments.
+Altogether, these data structures maintain the mesh-structured transport overlay inside a clique.